🇰🇭 CAPITAL | PHNOM PENH

 November to April are the dry months.
 The average temperature will be in the 80s.

-Traveling between towns and cities in Cambodia are sometimes long and tiring on a hot bus.
-This means you should allot more for travel days if you want to explore more of the country and for travel days.
+Traveling between towns and cities within the country are sometimes long and tiring on a hot bus.
+This means you should allot more for travel days if you want to explore more of the country.